CodeWizard999/Coffee-Hut/README.md

 # Coffee-Hut

-This project is a simple order form for a coffee shop where customers can select the size of the cup, the number of creams, the number of sugar, and the quantity of coffee they want.
+The Coffee Hut is a basic tool that enables coffee shop customers to customize their beverage by selecting cup size, cream and sugar amounts, and coffee quantity, with the cup size increasing and cream/sugar amounts adjusting according to the user's selection.

 # Getting Started

 To get started with this project, please follow these steps:

 Open your preferred web browser.